 Fans of open-world games are likely to have played through at least one Far Cry game in their lifetime, including the most recent Far Cry 6.

-Yara’s world is massive, ecologically diverse, and downright gorgeous to look at while traveling by boat, car, helicopter, and more as you wreak havoc on Castillo’s soldiers.
+Yara’s world is massive, ecologically diverse, and downright gorgeous to look at while traveling by boat, car, and helicopter as you wreak havoc on Castillo’s soldiers.

-This makes it a great contender for PC benchmarking using a built-in tool located in the in-game menu by navigating to System<Options<Benchmark.
+This makes it a great contender for PC benchmarking using a built-in tool in the game menu by navigating to System < Options < Benchmark.

 Forza Horizon 5 continues to be one of the best additions to the Xbox Game Pass library and serves as a reliable case study for conducting stress tests.

-Building off of its predecessors, the game features a vast, fully-explorable open-world filled with gorgeous vistas, weather effects, and a wide selection of racing competitions.
+Building off of its predecessors, the game features a fully explorable sandbox filled with stunning Mexican vistas, complex weather, and sleek vehicles.

-These events provide the perfect opportunity to see what your gaming PC can do by running some performance tests using Forza Horizon 5’s built-in benchmarking tool.
+These provide the perfect opportunity to see what your gaming PC can do using the benchmark at Main menu < Options < Graphics < Start Benchmark Mode.

 Hitman 3